internashionalist/atlas-Oregon_Trail_3000/README.md

 ## File Descriptions

   •	`main.py`: the main game file containing implementation of the gameplay loop, encounters, and resource management.<br>
-  •	`assets/`: folder containing all visual and audio assets used in the game (backgrounds, reaction images)
+  •	`assets/`: folder containing all visual and audio assets used in the game

 ## Usage